Free packages of food and basic goods for people hit by the recession following the pandemic

 A recent study shows that more than a million people can no longer afford food and basic goods.
 We’re facing an unprecedented social crisis, one that’s carved out a new class of vulnerable people, until now under the radar of traditional or state support.
 So, we decided to run a project outside of the medical sphere, to spread a message of solidarity and help people get by with dignity.Rossella Miccio, President of EMERGENCY

 It was to help those people that we launched ‘Nessuno escluso.
 Neanche chi è ora in difficoltà’ (‘Nobody Left Behind: Supporting those in need through unprecedented times’).
 The project will deliver free packages of food and basic goods to people who need help at this difficult time and have nowhere else to go.

 The project is currently running in Milan and Rome and should last six months.
 The end goal is to reach households hit by the social and economic fallout of the COVID-19 epidemic.

 Inside the packages

-The people and families who take part in the programme are brought three kinds of package:
+The people and families who take part in the programme are brought two kinds of package:

 We have also put together special packages for coeliacs, lactose-intolerant people, vegetarians, babies (with baby food, powdered milk, nappies and wet wipes) and anyone else who may have special requirements.